-A bachelor's degree from an approved college with evidence of potential for work on the graduate level is required.
+A bachelor's degree from an approved college with evidence of potential for work on the graduate level is required for admission to the Master of Arts and Master of Divinity programs.
 At the discretion of the faculty, the applicant may be required to complete deficiencies in his/her undergraduate program.
 All first year M.Div. students are required to take the matriculation exam near the beginning of their studies at FBTS.